 I'm surprised to see such heavy foundation on an OMGmodel.
 Right?
 Does she really need this much?
 But she has my dreambrows, so there's that.

-Of course Lady Gaga busted out a brand new look compared to her Oscars red carpet showing.
+Of course Lady Gaga busted out a brand new look, different to her Oscars ensemble.
 Long, fake-looking hair (despite the roots), blackened lips and loads more liner.
 Not loving.

 Aw, looks like Emma didn't change much except her dress.
 Like a normal person, her hair is just a little fallen compared to earlier in the night, and her lipstick is worn off.
 Still a cutie!